Discover the Future of Food and Drink in Person and Online

-London, UK -- (SBWIRE) -- 05/13/2013 -- Discover the latest trends and opportunities in the food and drink sector – wherever you happen to be based.
-Insider Trends (http://www.insider-trends.com/) is bringing its ‘Future of Food and Drink’ presentation to London and Newcastle in May, as well as making the presentation available on its website.
+London, England -- (SBWIRE) -- 05/23/2013 -- Discover the latest trends and opportunities in the food and drink sector – wherever you happen to be based.
+Insider Trends is bringing its ‘Future of Food and Drink’ presentation to London and Newcastle in May, as well as making the presentation available on its website.

 The presentation has been developed by Cate Trotter, Insider Trends’ Head of Trends, who is known for bringing clarity to complex situations and pinpointing new and lucrative opportunities.